duncombe-noaa/ioos.github.io/website-install.md

 ```

-If you run into trouble remember that branch master is displayed as the website.
+If you run into trouble remember that branch `master` is displayed as the
-As a failsafe everything in master can be deleted, and everything in subdirectory
+website.
+As a failsafe everything in `master` can be deleted, and everything
-public in the new-website branch can be copied into the master branch.
+in subdirectory `public/` in the `new-website` branch can be copied into the
+`master` branch.
 Et voila.

 <!--